eMC - trusted, up to date and comprehensive information about medicines

 7. Carefully remove the cap from the injection needle without disconnecting the injection needle from the syringe.

-Note: Grip at the yellow hub of the injection needle while removing the cap.
+Note: Grip at the hub of the injection needle while removing the cap.

-8. Carefully expel the air from the syringe and adjust the dose to the 0.05 ml mark on the syringe.
+8. Carefully expel the air along with the excess solution and adjust the dose to the 0.05 ml mark on the syringe.
 The syringe is ready for injection.

 Note: Do not wipe the injection needle.
 Do not pull back on the plunger.